Dictionary entry details

 Meaning:

-Verify or regulate by conducting a parallel experiment or comparing with another standard, of scientific experiments
+Check or regulate (a scientific experiment) by conducting a parallel experiment or comparing with another standard

 Classified under: